Skip to main content

 Ali Cherri

 Exploring different geographies of violence in his native Lebanon but also in the broader region, Ali Cherri (b.
-1976, Beirut) is a Paris-based artist with three decades of artistic practice spanning across film, performance, sculpture - in terra and bronze -, drawing, and installations, interrogating the ways in which political violence disseminates into people’s bodies and the physical and cultural landscape.
-Shaped by the vibrant artistic scene of postwar Beirut in the 1990s, Cherri began to investigate the sensorial coproduction of reality between images of conflict, the urban fabric and his own body.
+1976, Beirut) is a Paris-based artist with two decades of artistic practice spanning across film, performance, sculpture - in clay and bronze -, drawing, and installations, interrogating the ways in which political violence disseminates into people’s bodies and the physical and cultural landscape.
+Shaped by the vibrant artistic scene of postwar Beirut in the 1990s, Cherri began to investigate the sensorial coproduction of reality between images of conflict, the urban fabric, and his own body.

-His film tetralogy, The Disquiet (2013), The Digger (2015), The Dam (2022), and The Watchman (2023), the subject of accolades and presentations in institutions as well as film festivals, is an extended meditation on political landscapes, from Lebanon to Cyprus and Sudan, imprinted with the traces of past events.
+His films The Disquiet (2013), The Digger (2015), and The Dam (2022) form the artist’s Telluric Trilogy.
+The Watchman (2024) began a new trilogy, which seeks to examine the figure of the soldier.
+These films, extended meditations on political landscapes, from Lebanon to Cyprus and Sudan, imprinted with the traces of past events, have received a number of accolades and been presented in institutions as well as film festivals.
 Cherri is the recipient of the Silver Lion Award at the 59th Venice Biennale.
-In Venice, the video installation Of Men and Gods and Mud (2022) brings together our current predicament at the intersection of ecological disaster and the search for new grand narratives.
+In Venice, the video installation Of Men and Gods and Mud (2022) brought together our current predicament at the intersection of ecological disaster and the search for new grand narratives.

-Ali Cherri's works are included in the collections of the British Museum, the Musée national d’art moderne - Centre Georges Pompidou, the Solomon R. Guggenheim Museum and the Cnap (Centre National des Arts Plastiques), among others.
+Ali Cherri's works are included in the collections of the British Museum, the Musée national d’art moderne - Centre Georges Pompidou, the Solomon R. Guggenheim Museum, the Museum of Modern Art (MoMA), and the Cnap (Centre National des Arts Plastiques), among others.

 • Biography